-Surrey Fest Downtown is a free one-day community festival that includes live entertainment and family-friendly activities at Holland Park.
+Surrey Fest Downtown is a free one-day community festival.
+It includes live entertainment, family-friendly activities and community info stalls at Holland Park.

 Surrey Fest Community Festival

-Previously known as the Whalley Community festival, the event is a medium-sized affair and attracts about 4000 or so attendees in years with good weather.
-In 2020 the event was going to celebrate its 22nd year on June 22nd, but then couldn’t because of the coronavirus.
-It is scheduled to take place on June 19th in 2021.
+Previously known as the Whalley Community festival, the event is a medium-sized affair.
+It attracts about 4000 or so attendees in years with good weather.
+In 2020 the event was going to celebrate its 22nd anniversary, but then couldn’t because of the coronavirus.
+The event was cancelled the following year too.

 What to Expect

 At Surrey Fest Downtown each year there are a small number of food and market vendor stalls, community organization informational booths, a silent auction and live performances.

-In total, over four dozen businesses and other local groups usually participate and have a presence at the event, representing everything from credit unions, church groups, artists and non-profit organizations like Girl Guides and Crime Stoppers.
+In total, over four dozen businesses and other local groups usually participate and have a presence at the event.
+They represent everything from credit unions, church groups, artists and non-profit organizations like Girl Guides and Crime Stoppers.

 If you want to learn about the local community and organizations in it, Surrey Fest Downtown at Holland Park is a good place to go.

 Surrey Fest Downtown is a fairly simple and low-key affair for the most part, but it does offer great live entertainment at specific times.
-Highlights of the 2019 performance lineup are listed below to give an idea of what to expect in 2021:
+Below is the schedule of events in 2022.
+2023’s schedule of events is to be confirmed.

-(Note: Times and details were subject to change.)
+(Note: Times and details are subject to change.)

 - 11:00 am – Opening Welcome

 - 11:30 am – Zumba Class

-- 2:15 pm – Sun Hang Do Martial Arts Performance
+- 11:55 am – Sun Hang Do Martial Arts Demonstrations

 - 3:00 pm – Reckless